jonmikeli/azureiotdevicesimulator6-pnp/README.md

 DTDL v2 does not allow using more than a schema per model.
 However, some devices may need sending different types of messages.
 To overcome this limitation, the similator may be used with a list of DTDL models.
-Only one model is charged at the time (default model) to keep coherence and integrity.
+Only one model is loaded at a time (default model) to keep coherence and integrity.

 ## Additional details